Costa Cruises: Costa Concordia capsizing

 On 13 January 2012, Costa Concordia ran aground off Isola del Giglio in Tuscany.
 The ship capsized and partially sank, killing 32 people.
 In 2014, the ship was parbuckled and refloated with caissons, and in July 2014, she was towed to the Port of Genoa over a period of five days, where it was dismantled and eventually scrapped.
 The total cost of the disaster was estimated to be over $2 billion.

-On 11 February 2015, the captain at the helm during the sinking, Francesco Schettino, was found guilty by an Italian court of multiple manslaughter, causing the shipwreck, and abandoning his passengers.
+On 11 February 2015, the captain at the helm during the sinking, Francesco Schettino, was found guilty by an Italian court on multiple counts of manslaughter, causing the shipwreck, and abandoning his passengers.
 He was sentenced to 16 years in prison.
 An Italian appeals court on 31 May 2016 upheld the 16-year prison sentence.

 Costa Allegra engine room fire

 On 27 February 2012, Costa Allegra suffered an engine room fire and went adrift in the Indian Ocean.
 After several days adrift without power, the ship was towed to the Seychelles island of Desroches, but was unable to dock there.
 She was then towed to Mahé, Seychelles, where the passengers disembarked.
 No casualties were reported.

 On 9 March 2012, it was announced that Costa Allegra would not return to service with Costa, and she was given to the shipping company, Themis Maritime Ltd. In late 2012, Costa Allegra was beached at Aliaga, Turkey, for scrapping.